TropicalBastos/Window-Snake/README.md

 # Window-Snake

-A responsive Javascript browser snake game that uses the size of the window for the in game map
+A responsive Javascript browser snake game that uses the size of the window for the in game map.
+Simply run it in the browser and you're good to go!
+Uses the p5js javascript canvas plugin that is based on Processing

 <br><br>
 #### A screenshot of the start state: